 I followed the signs to Zmudowski, which takes you through the fields on a road that gets progressively worse.

-Like leave-the-nice-car-at-home worse.
+Progressively worse, as in leave-the-nice-car-at-home worse.
 There’s also an ominous sign in the parking lot that tells you to ‘hide your valuables and lock your car’, which also might be a good reason to leave the nice car at home.

 Regardless, as soon as you cross the park boundary the neatly cultivated fields give way to marsh ponds behind the dunes, and amazingly, a pretty nice wildflower display.
 This is where the fog is most of the summer, so maybe that’s what gives the plants the edge they need to put on this display during arguably one of the worst droughts in modern California history.
 I’m off to a good start.